Event Spectroscopy: Event-based Multispectral and Depth Sensing using Structured Light: Conclusion

 This paper demonstrates the potential of event spectroscopy, generating high-resolution and low-latency depth reconstructions as well as multispectral sensing through an integrated event-based structured light system.
 We validate in lab conditions that, by varying the projected wavelength for structured light depth sensing, the event camera can effectively operate as a multispectral sensor, achieving performance comparable to that of conventional commercial off-the-shelf multispectral sensors.
 This also enables accurate RGB color image reconstruction from events.
 Finally, we demonstrate material differentiation in real-world forest data by leveraging both depth and spectral information, further highlighting the versatility and practical utility of our approach.

-Despite these advantages, our prototype suffers from two main limitations: First, the current portable prototype is limited to RGB multispectral sensing due to the availability of commercial projectors.
+Our current prototype still suffers from two main limitations: the portable prototype is limited to RGB multispectral sensing due to the availability of commercial projectors.
 Extending the system to support true multispectral sensing will require either a full-spectrum light source with appropriate wavelength filters or separate light sources, such as multispectral LEDs, for each desired wavelength.
+Since every wavelength is captured separately, capture time increases in proportion to the number of wavelengths.
+Reducing the spatial resolution and alternating wavelengths per pixel, or projecting complimentary, non-overlapping patterns to capture multiple wavelengths simultaneously could alleviate these issues.
 Second, the projected illumination may be insufficient under strong ambient light or if the sensor is far away from the sample, particularly for outdoor applications.
 Addressing this limitation will require higher output power or more efficient light sources to ensure reliable detection.
+Additional inputs, for instance, polarization cues, could also improve the material classification.
 Lastly, the current system is still a prototype; for proper integration into a UAV-mountable platform, the system should be redesigned as a more robust and compact sensing system.

 Enabling integrated depth, multispectral, and color sensing is essential for UAVs flying in forests.
 Our system replaces and improves on the data currently collected from the multiple conventional imaging sensors needed for robot navigation and perception.
 This can enable flying robots to access more environments, fly faster, safer, and collect more useful data.